Jakob0509/hello-world/README.md

 # hello-world
-This is my fist repositary.
+This is my fist repositary, this is great.
 I am looking forward to leaning more.